*Scroll down to the bottom of the article to find your discount code for ALL Cannacares CBD Products

 - Inhalation (Vapes, Inhalers)

-Examples of CBD sublingual delivery methods are CBD Tincture Oils where you drop the CBD oil underneath your tongue, oral CBD sprays where you spray the CBD oil under your tongue and innovative technology like sublingual wafers.
+Examples of CBD sublingual delivery methods are CBD Oil in tincture form, where you drop the CBD oil underneath your tongue, oral CBD sprays where you spray the CBD oil under your tongue and innovative technology like sublingual wafers.

 When utilising sublingual delivery methods, the CBD is absorbed via the salivary glands to varicose veins underneath the tongue.